Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "I’ll stick to Gravball."

 "Yeah?
 I dunno, it’s got everything you could want.
-Fine motor control, hitting something really hard…"
+Fine motor control, hitting something really hard..."

 "No *way* do they make clubs that could take the HEAT."